List of Dude, That's My Ghost! characters: Sam Hoover

-Voiced by Steven Kynman, Sam Hoover is a very short, bumbling ghost-catcher and Madame X's right-hand man.
+Sam Hoover (voiced by Steven Kynman) is a very short, bumbling ghost-catcher and Madame X's right-hand man.
 He frequently attempts to capture Billy with his ghost containment unit (usually through numerous disguises or tricks), but is never able to hold onto him for long—usually due to his own incompetence.
 Hoover wears a pair of underwear that used to belong to Billy in order to see him.
 His base of operations is a van that is normally parked outside Billy's mansion.

 Glenn Ponzi

-Voiced by Ewan Bailey, Glenn Ponzi is the principal of Beverly Beverly High School.
+Glenn Ponzi (voiced by Ewan Bailey in English) is the principal of Beverly Beverly High School.
 He is a strict and bitter man who hates Spencer (believing him to be "weird" and a delinquent) and regularly attempts to get him kicked out of school.
 In addition to this, he is also a big detractor of Billy's music, making him a frequent target of Spencer and Billy's pranks.
 He can normally be seen with his pet bird Lorenzo.
 He also has a crush on Spencer's teacher, Ms. Rumsfeld, although these feelings are not reciprocated.

 Lolo Calorie

-Lolo is a rich, spoiled, popular girl with a stereotypical valley girl accent.
+Lolo Calorie (voiced by Teresa Gallagher in English) is a rich, spoiled, popular girl with a stereotypical valley girl accent.
 She doesn't like Spencer or his friends, as they usually stand up to her conceited and 'popular' attitude or just plain annoy her (mostly via Spencer's horror movies, Rajeev's flirting or Mallory's friendliness).
-In "True Party", is it shown that she might actually like Rajeev, despite being mean to him and rejecting him all the time.
+In "True Party", it is shown that she might actually like Rajeev, despite being mean to him and rejecting him all the time.

 Kleet Kleenerson

-Voiced by Darren Foreman, Kleet is a jock who enjoys bullying Spencer.
+Kleet Kleenerson (Darren Foreman) is a jock who enjoys bullying Spencer and anyone else smaller than himself.
 He is a star football and basketball player at school and is very physically fit, but has the intelligence of a stereotypical jock and is normally outwitted by Spencer and Billy.

-Recurring characters
+Recurring

 Adrian

 Adrian is Lolo's silent bodyguard and assistant who caters to her every whim.
 He usually ends up getting rid of Rajeev for her.

 Buck

-Voiced by Steven Kynman, Buck is the owner of the Wi Fri.
+Buck (voiced by Steven Kynman) is the owner of the Wi Fri.
 He seems to be friends with Spencer.

 Buddy

-Voiced by Steven Kynman, Buddy is a somewhat popular student with a Southern accent.
+Buddy (voiced by Steven Kynman) is a somewhat popular Southern-accented student.
 He appears to be an aspiring stuntman and makes frequent use of a giant cannon which he uses to launch himself out of.